Burger King Hamburger

 According to the U.S Food & Drug Administration, sodium is a “nutrient to get less of.”
 Studies have shown that diets high in sodium are associated with an elevated risk of health concerns that can result from high blood pressure.

-Compare nutrition facts in Wendy’s Jr. Hamburger.
+Compare the amount of sodium in Wendy’s Jr. Hamburger.

 Allergens